Eudora Welty: Biography

-Eudora Welty was born in Jackson, Mississippi, on April 13, 1909, the daughter of Christian Webb Welty (1879 – 1931) and Mary Chestina (Andrews) Welty (1883 – 1966).
-She grew up with younger brothers Edward Jefferson and Walter Andrews.
+Eudora Welty was born in Jackson, Mississippi, on April 13, 1909, the daughter of Christian Webb Welty (1879–1931) and Mary Chestina (Andrews) Welty (1883–1966).
+She grew up with three younger brothers: Edward Nickher Jefferson, Walter Allen Andrews and Logan Allen Howze.
 Her mother was a schoolteacher.
 Her family were members of the Methodist church.
 Her childhood home is still standing and was listed on the National Register of Historic Places in 1980 prior to being delisted in 1986 because a dormer and deck were added to the roof.

 Welty soon developed a love of reading, reinforced by her mother, who believed that "any room in our house, at any time in the day, was there to read in, or to be read to."
 Her father, who worked as an insurance executive, was intrigued by gadgets and machines and inspired in Welty a love of mechanical things.
 She later used technology for symbolism in her stories and also became an avid photographer, like her father.

 She attended Central High School in Jackson.
 Near the time of her high-school graduation, Welty moved with her family to a house built for them at 1119 Pinehurst Street, which remained her permanent address until her death.
-Wyatt C. Hedrick designed the Weltys' Tudor Revival-style home, which is now known as the Eudora Welty House and Garden.
+Wyatt C. Hedrick designed the Weltys' Tudor Revival-style home, which became known as the Eudora Welty House and Garden.